cinderlink/cli-kit/docs/tuix-setup.md

 ## What are .tuix files?

-`.tuix` files are Terminal UI component files that use JSX-like syntax specifically for building terminal user interfaces with `@cinderlink/cli-kit`.
+`.tuix` files are Terminal UI component files that use JSX-like syntax specifically for building terminal user interfaces with `tuix`.
 They are similar to `.tsx` files but designed for TUI components instead of web components.

 ## TypeScript Configuration